 Development Management (DM) DPD policies DM33 (Development and Flood Risk), DM34 (Surface Water Run-off and Sustainable Drainage) and DM35 (Water Supply and Waste Water). - 5.8.1 The proposed site is situated in flood zone 1 and is not, therefore, a location at risk of flooding.
 This accords with the general presumptions set out in the NPPF and policy DM33.
 The critical consideration here relates to site drainage and the appropriate management of surface water to avoid a flood risk on site or elsewhere.
 Policy DM34 requires development to manage surface water in a sustainable way utilising sustainable drainage systems in accordance with the surface water drainage hierarchy.
 The application had intended (in its original submission) to primarily drain by infiltration.
 However, the evidence submitted did not support the method of infiltration across the whole site, nor did it meet operational standards.
-This forms the basis of the objection from the Lead Local Flood Authority.
+This formed the basis of the original objection from the Lead Local Flood Authority.
 To address the concerns raised, the applicant has submitted a revised drainage strategy and detailed drainage scheme which now proposes a combination of infiltration methods and direct connections to the estate surface water drainage system and the infiltration basin.
 The connections from the development to the estate surface water drainage network and infiltration basin are designed to not exceed the pass flow rates of the original development.
 Additional percolation tests have also been undertaken to assess the feasibility of soakaways (infiltration method) within the site.
-Due to low infiltration rates within some parts of the site only 5 of the 9 dwellings shall drain by infiltration. - 5.8.2 The general approach to the site drainage in not an unacceptable one.
-In fact, it follows the drainage strategy adopted across the wider development.
-However, United Utilities and Lead Local Flood Authority are yet to provide comments on the precise details of the amended proposals before there is certainty the proposed drainage scheme is acceptable and would not pose a flood risk on site or elsewhere.
-A verbal update shall be provided on this matter.
-If consultees are satisfied with the submitted details, planning conditions shall be imposed to secure the development is carried out in accordance with the submitted details.
-If the consultees are not satisfied and concerns can not be overcome by condition or the submission of further information, the recommendation may revert to a refusal of planning permission.
+Due to low infiltration rates within some parts of the site only 5 of the 9 dwellings shall drain by infiltration.
+The LLFA require further percolation tests at the detailed design stage to be certain soakaways will be feasible given the nature and variation in ground conditions across the site.
+The concerns raised in connection with existing gardens poorly draining have been considered.
+It should be noted, however, that the garden areas are not positively drained (nor are they required to be) to the drainage system (i.e. connected to the sewer or the soakaway).
+Standing water in gardens can be a consequence of poor and potentially compacted ground underneath following the construction of the development.
+The developer has indicated all soakaways (where relevant) have been installed correctly and are working.
+Should problems persist and there is evidence the drainage system is not operating correctly, this is a matter to pursue under the original planning permission and would not deter prevent the determination of this application.